Chapter 8: Pandas core

 Every column of a DataFrame is a Series sharing the DataFrame’s index. data[“midterm_score”] returns that column as a standalone Series, with the same index, the same values, and every NumPy method still available on it through .to_numpy().
 This is why the array skills from the NumPy notebook keep paying off here: a pandas column is a NumPy array with row labels attached, not a different kind of thing.

-2. Reading and Inspecting Data
+2. Reading and inspecting data

 df = pd.read_csv("data/university_analytics.csv")